ashwinreddy/blog/_notes/Public/Game.md

 ---

 Game
-: A game $G$ consists of player(s) $A_1, \dots, A_n$ in a play space $S$, each trying to reach a goal $\Omega_{A_i}(G) \in S$ under certain constraints/rules/restrictions in $S$ that they follow for fun.
+: A game $G$ is a [[System]] that consists of player(s) $A_1, \dots, A_n$ in a play space $S$, each trying to reach a goal $\Omega_{A_i}(G) \in S$ under certain constraints/rules/restrictions in $S$ that they follow for fun.
 The rules dictate what players can do as well when and where.[^suits]

 The four components are the players, the goals, constraints, and [[Play]].
 Examples of games include [[Conversation]]s and [[Optimization problem]]s.

 If a game is formalized, characterized by having written rules which articulate the objectives and rules in a clear, unambiguous fashion, then we may be able to solve it using [[Formal science]].
-To solve the game means to provide an agent with a ready-to-go plan that is optimal in some way.
-Games with written rules are putting forward logical propositions as constraints, so they become games of deduction, where we figure out what those constraints entail.
+To solve the game means to provide the [[Computation]] of plan for an agent that is optimal in some way.
+Games with written rules are games of deductions because we must figure out what the constraints as logical propositions entail.

-When the game is formalized, it is often easier to represent the play space.
+When the game is formalized, we can navigate its play space more easily.
 In [this computational essay](https://writings.stephenwolfram.com/2022/06/games-and-puzzles-as-multicomputational-systems/), Stephen Wolfram describes the structure of games in depth.
 Even simple games can have complex play spaces as he shows below.

 ![](https://content.wolfram.com/uploads/sites/43/2022/06/multiway-hero-final-2.png)